Ostadkar-Company/push-up/README.md

-# Push Up - Research R-1400-02 in Ostadkar Research Lab.
+# Push Up - Research R-1400-02 in Ostadkar Research Lab. in the field of Fulfillment Process Optimization

 **Push Up** is a part of research series in Fulfillment Process Optimization, conducted and directed in Ostadkar Research Lab.
 It represents an AI-driven approach to increase the efficacy of order fulfillment in a two-sided marketplace.